 - Impacts from unplanned events that are part of customary risk mitigation.

 Throughout the ESIA Process, we will continue to share information and seek knowledge, input, and feedback from stakeholders through our accessible engagement channels.
+Keep abreast of opportunities on our Community page of this website where you can learn more about events taking place and how you can participate/provide feedback.

 Initiative for Responsible Mining Assurance